Kelsey Arabic Levels (KAL)

 • eight hours minimum personal study time at home.[1]

-Included in each student’s visit hours should be a least one 60-120 minute visit to a local Arabic speaking church, where they can build relationships with local believers before and after the service and participate in an Arab worship service.
+Additionally, each student should attend at least one 60–120-minute visit to a local Arabic speaking church, where they can build relationships with local believers before and after the service and participate in an Arab worship service.

-However, we don’t just “expect” our students to be this involved in learning Arabic, we actually hold them to this expectation by offering Kelsey Arabic Level (KAL) certificates and student reports at the end of each semester.
+However, we don’t just “expect” our students to be this involved in learning Arabic, we hold them to this expectation by offering KAL certificates and student reports at the end of each semester.
 These certificates and student reports are based in part upon the numbers that students submit each week to Kelsey Administration during a period of class called Family Time.

-We believe that the variety of activities required to earn a KAL certificate will provide our students with the most well-balanced strategy for learning both Arabic languages simultaneously.
-Moreover, through this part of our program we hope to invest the kind of discipline and motivation that our students will need to successfully continue their own studies of Arabic far into the future.
+We believe that the variety of activities required to earn a KAL certificate will provide our students with the most well-balanced strategy for learning both Levantine and Modern Standard Arabic (MSA) simultaneously.
+Moreover, through this part of our program we hope to invest the kind of discipline and motivation that our students will need to successfully continue their studies of Arabic far into the future.

 [1] It is important to note that historically the most successful KAP students may spend double these amounts in both visiting friends and studying at home, bringing their weekly immersion in the Arabic languages to as much as 42-46 hours or more.